danigit/design_patterns/README.md

 ##### Usage

-Open a terminal in the prototype folder and run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
+Open a terminal in the factory_method folder and run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
 TypeScript and Node are required!

 #### Prototype
 > Specify the kinds of objects to crea te using a prototypical instance, and create new objects by copying this prototype